 You work diligently to attract, hire, and retain top talent in spite of the restraints of your thin or exhausted hiring budget.
 And you’re not alone.
-Only 21 percent of hiring professionals in our How to Make the Most of Your Hiring Budget report say they are able to stay on budget.
+Only 21% of hiring professionals in our How to Make the Most of Your Hiring Budget report say they are able to stay on budget.
 And to make matters worse, they make tremendous sacrifices to do so.

 Generally speaking, sacrifices in the hiring process lead to corners cut, which means the quality of talent in your pipeline declines.
 As a result, productivity, retention, and overall employee satisfaction also drop.

 Unfortunately, HR and talent acquisition pros on your team must stretch their hiring budgets even further.
 And experts cannot always predict the health of the talent market or economy before disaster strikes.
 This means, your hiring team may have to find ways to fill open roles on a maxed-out budget and brace for an even tighter budget.

 For this reason, we’ve pulled together a few tips to help you stretch your hiring budget without letting the quality of talent slip in your hiring process:

 1. Optimize free social media recruiting

 Back in 2017, 44% of hiring pros revealed they considered adding social media to their hiring strategies in our 2018 Growth Hiring Trends In the United States report.